Mortgage

 • If public sewer system service is available, is the home connected and if not, why?

-Soils and drainage
+Soil and drainage

-Some residential property disclosures focus on general topics, such as soil-settling issues, improper grading, the presence of debris burial or filling or potential contamination by chemicals.
+When it comes to soil, most seller’s disclosure forms cover similar topics, such as soil-settling issues, improper grading, the presence of debris burial or filling or potential contamination by chemicals.

-Sellers may have to disclose situations specific to their regions, however.
+Sellers may also have to disclose situations specific to their regions, however.
 For example, some parts of Pennsylvania have “mine subsidence” issues: ground movement due to shifting/collapsing mine tunnels.
 The state’s disclosure form lets potential buyers know where to find subsidence maps, to see if the property might be affected.

 Heating/cooling and electrical systems